 I love pizza.
 I grew up in New York City and occasionally my mother would send us to the corner pizzeria on 96th street and we would order a cheese pizza to take home for dinner.
 No extras.
 It was a delicious treat!
-Sometimes simple is best.
+Sometimes simple is best!

-I use the same mix of ingredients asI do for my potato tortillas.
+I use the same ingredients for a pizza crust as I do for potato tortillas.
 The only difference for pizza dough is I do not roll it out; I press the dough in a tortilla press.
 It’s fast and it comes out the perfect thickness for a round pizza for one.
 If you are cooking for a larger crowd, allow each person to dress their own pizza just the way they like it!
 There is no better way to make everyone happy!

 This makes 8, 16-18 cm round pizza crusts.
 Use what you need right away and freeze the rest for fast, easy meals.
 Your future self will thank you!